Calypso Bush Bean (Orca) (Wolverine)

 Moderate, consistent watering; avoid overwatering to prevent root rot.
 Approximately 70–90 days to harvest as a dry bean.
 Water deeply once or twice a week, depending on weather conditions.
 Avoid overhead watering to reduce the risk of fungal diseases.
 Apply a layer of organic mulch to retain soil moisture, suppress weeds, and regulate soil temperature.

-As a bush bean, Orca Beans do not typically need staking.
+As a bush bean, Calypso Beans do not typically need staking.
 However, in windy conditions, a low trellis can provide additional support.
 Use neem oil or insecticidal soap for control or introduce beneficial insects like ladybugs.
 Weed regularly to prevent competition but be gentle to avoid disturbing shallow roots.
 Companion plants like marigolds or basil can help deter pests.

 Store dried beans in a cool, dark, and dry place in an airtight container.
 Properly stored, they can last for years without losing quality.